nicolasdao/userin/README.md

 	}
 	```
 5. Still in the __*Auth*__ tab, under the __*OAuth 2.0 settings*__ section, enter the redirect URI [your-origin/linkedin/oauth2callback](your-origin/linkedin/oauth2callback), where `your-origin` depends on your hosting configuration.
 In development mode, _userIn_ is probably hosted on your local machine and the redirect URI probably looks like [http://localhost:3000/linkedin/oauth2callback](http://localhost:3000/linkedin/oauth2callback).
 When releasing your app in production, _userIn_ will most likely be hosted under your custom domain (e.g., youcool.com).
 You will have to change the redirect URI to [https://youcool.com/linkedin/oauth2callback](https://youcool.com/linkedin/oauth2callback).

+> In case of issues, please refer to the [LinkedIn - Bummer, something went wrong](#linkedin---bummer-something-went-wrong) section.

 ## How To Create An App In GitHub?
 #### Goal